 However, most dancers don’t spend as much time practicing dancing fast.
 This is a missed opportunity because practicing fast gives a good reality check of how well you have mastered a skill.
 More importantly, the ability to dance fast comfortably means that you will be able to enjoy social dancing to a wider variety of songs.
 For competitors, practicing fast also reduces your chances of being caught off guard by an unusually fast song or being exhausted when the head judge calls for an extra song for your heat.

-The Drill: You can practice dancing faster when doing specific new skills—body movements, footwork elements, or musical interpretation.
+You can practice dancing faster when doing specific new skills—body movements, footwork elements, or musical interpretation.
 Or, you can choose to simply practice dancing to faster music in general in order to target your overall performance and endurance.
 Both are valid options: you just need to decide which you want to do when you start practicing.

 The purpose of dancing to faster music is to stretch your abilities with the tempo of the music.
 So, select music that is within your stretch zone.
 Ideally, you should be able to execute your movements (or partnering/musicality skills) correctly about 60% of the time.
 If you fall below 50% correct execution, the music is too fast and you are encoding bad movements into your muscle memory.
 60-80% success is a good learning zone: there are still plenty of opportunities for improvement, but you are training the correct version more often than not.

 Once you are successfully executing the skill 9 out of every 10 times, find a song with a slightly higher tempo and continue pushing yourself.